Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Intuition for RG eigenvalues

-As is well-known, tensors $A_{H}$ and $A_{L}$ in \cref{fig:exp} are simple explicitly known tensors of bond dimension 1 and 2, respectively.
+Tensors $A_{H}$ and $A_{L}$ in \cref{fig:exp} are simple explicitly known tensors of bond dimension 1 and 2, respectively.
 Namely, $A_{H}$ has a single nonzero tensor element \beq (A_{H})_{0000}=1, \eeq and tensor $A_{L}$ is a direct sum of two copies of $A_{H}$.
 See \cite{paper1,paper2} for a rigorous theory of tensor RG in the neighborhood of these two fixed points.
-In this paper, our focus is on the much more interesting and complicated critical fixed point tensor $A_*$, which is expected to have infinite bond dimension.
+The quest of much of the literature, and our focus here, is the much more interesting and complicated critical fixed point tensor $A_*$, which is expected to have infinite bond dimension.
 To give meaning to infinite sums in the tensor network built out of $A_*$, it is natural to require that it be Hilbert-Schmidt, i.e.~have a finite Hilbert-Schmidt norm.\footnote{This is because Hilbert-Schmidt tensors can be contracted along one bond: the result is finite and Hilbert-Schmidt.
 This implies that the partition function of an $N\times M$ tensor network built of Hilbert-Schmidt tensors is finite \cite{paper2}, while this property is not guaranteed for tensors which are not Hilbert-Schmidt.} $A_*$ is expected to depend on the RG map, although the critical exponents extracted from $A_*$ should be universal.
-We would find it surprising if an RG map existed for which $A_*$ had an explicit expression.\footnote{Recently, there were claims of exact tensor network RG fixed points constructed in \cite{Ueda:2023ihr,Ueda:2024ixq,Cheng:2023kxh}.
+An explicit expression for $A_*$ is unknown, and we would find it surprising if it existed.\footnote{Recently, there were claims of exact tensor network RG fixed points constructed in \cite{Ueda:2023ihr,Ueda:2024ixq,Cheng:2023kxh}.
 We find some aspects of those works questionable.
 In particular it has not been verified that the proposed exact fixed point tensors remain Hilbert-Schmidt when the cutoff is removed.
-See \cite{paper-short}, where we also provide an argument that tensor RG without disentangling cannot have an exact RG fixed point which is Hilbert-Schmidt and corresponds to a nontrivial CFT.} In our work we will not aim to find an explicit expression for $A_*$ but we will compute finite dimensional approximations to $A_*$ numerically, working at finite $\chi$.
+See \cite{paper-short}, where we also provide an argument that tensor RG without disentangling cannot have an exact RG fixed point which is Hilbert-Schmidt and corresponds to a nontrivial CFT.} At present, progress is possible by working at finite $\chi$ and computing numerical finite dimensional approximations to $A_*$.
+In the future one may be able to prove that an exact fixed point tensor exists in a small neighborhood of numerical approximations, but this is beyond the scope of this work.